-Key Core Facility and Action Plan Capability Objectives Infrastructure Capability Gap Laboratory DOE N ^a M ^b Pc Cd The facilities and Now Х infrastructure in As needed, No dedicated line In 5 Years х support of this area are considered adequate. incremental item infrastructure investments Particle Physics In 10 Years x CDF, DØ, MI65 & MINOS, NOVA, miniBooNE Establish world-class scientific research capacity to advance high- energy physics Additional investment in supporting infrastructure (both new and restoration or expanded capacity of existing systems) will be included in each new experiment project scope. infrastructure improvements and facility upgrades will continue to be supported with GPP investment in these areas. necessary at this time, related facility and infrastructure investments will be needed for future experiments and will be included in future plans Now х The facilities and As needed, ARRA GPP at IB-3, NML & CMTF In 5 Years x infrastructure in support of this area are incremental infrastructure underway.
-Industrial Accelerator Science In 10 Years Meson Develop the technology & Detector design for Buliding, future New Muon accelerators technology & design for future accelerators to expand the research capacity of high energy considered adequate.
+Core lission Key Key Core Facility and Action Plan Capabilities ssume mplen Buildings Capability Objectives Infrastructure Capability Gap Laboratory DOE N ^a M ^b P ^c Cd The facilities and Now Х infrastructure in As needed, No dedicated line In 5 Years Х support of this area are considered adequate. incremental item infrastructure investments Particle Physics In 10 Years X CDF, DØ, MI65 & MINOS, NOVA, miniBooNE Establish world-class scientific research capacity to advance high- energy physics Additional investment in supporting infrastructure (both new and restoration or expanded capacity of existing systems) will be included in each new experiment project scope. infrastructure improvements and facility upgrades will continue to be supported with GPP investment in these areas. necessary at this time, related facility and infrastructure investments will be needed for future experiments and will be included in future plans Now Х The facilities and As needed, ARRA GPP at IB-3, NML & CMTF In 5 Years Х infrastructure in support of this area are underway.
+Industrial Accelerator Science In 10 Years X Meson Detector Buliding, New Muon Lab, CMTF, Wide Band, Industrial Facilities Detector design for Buliding, future New Muon accelerators Lab, CMTF, to expand the Wide Band, research Industrial capacity of considered adequate.
 Additional investment in supporting infrastructure (both new and restoration or expanded capacity of existing systems) will be included in each new experiment project scope. improvements and facility upgrades will continue to be supported with GPP investment in these areas.
 Third-party investment will construct IARC.
 Facilities Consolidation SLI will solidify R&D capabilty.
 Related facility and infrastructure investments will be needed for future experiments and will be included in future plans.
-Now X Tevatron decommissioning and In 5 Years х Establish development of mu2e, LBNE and Project X will Large Scale User Facilities / Advanced Instrumentation In 10 Years x Accelerator complex, beamlines, FCC, GCC & LCC computing facilities world-class scientific research capacity to advance high- energy physics including high- performance computing to attach highly non-linear problems in lattice QCD, and collective effects in beams and cosmological simulations usher in a new era of accelerator operations.
+Now Х Tevatron decommissioning and In 5 Years Х Establish development of mu2e, Large Scale User Facilities / Advanced Instrumentation In 10 Years X Accelerator complex, beamlines, FCC, GCC & LCC computing facilities world-class scientific research capacity to advance high- energy physics including high- performance computing to attach highly non-linear problems in lattice QCD, and collective effects in beams and cosmological simulations LBNE and Project X will usher in a new era of accelerator operations.
 Planning is underway to assure support facilities associated with managing and maintaining the accelerator complex are either incorporated into each project, or identified for other funding.
 The real property assets are considered adequate including the conventional portions of the underground asset.
 As needed, incremental infrastructure improvements and facility upgrades will continue to be supported with GPP investment in these areas.
 ARRA GPP at MI-8 and FCC is underway.
 No additional dedicated line item infrastructure investments necessary at this time, facility and infrastructure investments will be needed for future experiments and will be included in future plans.